 Points of guidance to ITU-T study groups for development of the post-2025 work programme

-ITU-T Study Group 17
+[ITU-T Study Group 17

 ITU-T Study Group 17 is responsible for developing key technical Recommendations in supporting building confidence and security in the use of ICTs.

-To this end, this includes studies relating to security, including cybersecurity, countering spam and identity management.
-It also includes security architecture and framework, security management, and security of networks, applications and services such as the Internet of Things (IoT), intelligent transport systems (ITS), secure application services, social networks, cloud computing, distributed ledger technology (DLT) and telebiometrics.
-Study Group 17 is also responsible for the application of open system communications, including directory and object identifiers, and for technical languages, the method for their usage and other issues related to the software aspects of telecommunication systems, and for conformance testing to improve the quality of Recommendations.
+To this end, this includes studies relating to fundamental security technology including cybersecurity, wholistic security approaches based on development/deployment/operation, managed security services/security automation, authentication, use of cryptographic algorithms and protocols such as homomorphic algorithms, zero-knowledge proofing and multiparty secret sharing, countering spam and identity management.
+It also includes security architecture, model, and framework, security management, supply chain security including software, and security of end-devices, networks, applications and services such as endpoint security including endpoint detection and response, the smart devices including smart phones, Internet of Things (IoT), intelligent transport systems (ITS), secure application services, cloud computing, distributed ledger technology (DLT) and telebiometrics.
+Study Group 17 is also responsible for the application of open systems interconnection, including directory and object identifiers, and for technical languages such as abstract syntax notation one and use of JSON, the method for their usage and other issues related to the software aspects of telecommunication systems, and for conformance testing to improve the quality of Recommendations.

 Study Group 17’s role is to provide technical solutions for addressing security for ICTs and ensuring security by ICTs.
-Studies focus especially on security for new emerging areas, such as security for IMT-2020/5G and beyond, IoT, smart cities, DLT, big data analytics, ITS, security aspects related to artificial intelligence (AI) and quantum-related technologies.
+Studies focus especially on security for new emerging areas, such as security for IMT-2030/6G, IoT, smart cities, in-network computing, converged networks, metaverse, digital twin, DLT, big data analytics, V2X and autonomous driving, security aspects related to artificial intelligence (AI) including consequences of generative AI, and quantum-related technologies such as quantum key distribution and use of post-quantum cryptographies.
 Its study areas also include the management of personally identifiable information (PII), such as technical and operational aspects of data protection with respect to ensuring confidentiality, integrity and availability of PII.

-In the area of security, Study Group 17 is responsible for developing the core Recommendations on ICT security, such as security architecture and frameworks; the fundamentals related to cybersecurity, including threats, vulnerabilities and risks, incident handling/response and digital forensics; security management, including management of PII, such as technical and operational aspects of data protection; and countering spam by technical means.
+In the area of security, Study Group 17 is responsible for developing the core Recommendations on ICT security, such as new security architecture//frameworks/model including zero trust for network infrastructure; the fundamentals related to cybersecurity, including threats, vulnerabilities and risks, incident handling/response and digital forensics; security management, including management of PII, such as technical and operational aspects of data protection using federated learning, synthetic data generation, differential privacy, and data masking techniques; and countering spam by technical means.

-Study Group 17 provides overall coordination of security work in ITU-T in its capacity as lead study group on security, on identity management, and on languages and description techniques.
+Study Group 17 provides overall coordination of security work in ITU-T in its capacity as lead study group on security, on identity management, on quantum key distribution, and on languages and description techniques.

-In addition, Study Group 17 is responsible for developing the core Recommendations on security for DLT, security for ITS, security aspects of applications and services in the areas of Internet Protocol television (IPTV), various kinds of networks, including IMT-2020/5G and beyond, smart grid, industrial control systems (ICS), supply chains, IoT and smart cities, software-defined networking (SDN), network function virtualization (NFV), social networks, cloud computing, big data analytics, smartphones, digital financial systems and telebiometrics.
+In addition, Study Group 17 is responsible for developing the core Recommendations on security for DLT, security for ITS including V2X and autonomous driving, security aspects of applications and services in the areas of Internet Protocol television (IPTV), various kinds of networks, including IMT-2020/5G and beyond and IMT2030/6G, smart entities including smart grid, smart factory and smart e-health, industrial control systems (ICS), IoT and smart cities, converged networks such as radio navigation satellite service (RNSS), automatic identification system (AIS), non-terrestrial networks (NTN), and satellite, software-defined networking (SDN), network function virtualization (NFV), metaverse, digital twin, cloud computing, in-network computing, big data analytics, smartphones, digital financial systems and telebiometrics.